OpenNebula/docs/source/user/virtual_resource_management/vm_guide.rst

 .. warning:: You may want to add VNC access, input hw or change the default targets of the disks.
 Check the :ref:`VM definition file for a complete reference <template>`

 .. warning:: OpenNebula Templates are designed to be hypervisor-agnostic, but there are additional attributes that are supported for each hypervisor.
-Check the :ref:`Xen <xeng>`, :ref:`KVM <kvmg>` and :ref:`VMware <evmwareg>` configuration guides for more details
+Check the :ref:`KVM <kvmg>` configuration guide for more details

 .. warning:: Volatile disks can not be saved as.
 Pre-register a DataBlock image if you need to attach arbitrary volumes to the VM